Lassen County Uber Accident Lawyers

 - $30,000 per accident for property damage.

 Additionally, in California, injuries sustained in an accident are covered if uninsured or underinsured motorists caused the accident.
-Uber is also required to provide its drivers additional insurance, including injury protection and contingent comprehensive and collision coverage.
+Uber is also required to provide its drivers with additional insurance, including injury protection and contingent comprehensive and collision coverage.

 However, none of these policies apply if a collision occurs while the driver is logged out of the Uber app.
 The driver’s auto insurance is responsible for any damages.